The JKHS Parent Network is in no way officially affiliated with or run by JKHS.

 JKHS are in that top 3% of the whole country despite only being a single academy in a small market town in rural Herefordshire.
 (Note that JKHS are in the company of some very large schools and multi-academies).

-Even comparing to the next highest paid nearby, JKHS spends £85,000 more on its 'top two', there is also a case for Nigel Griffiths not being needed if David Boyd is running the school, which would free up £145,000.
+Even comparing to the next highest paid nearby, JKHS spends £85,000 more on its 'top two', there is also a very strong case for Nigel Griffiths not being needed if David Boyd is running the school, which would free up £145,000.
+Other academies, even ones overseeing multiple schools don't seem to effectively have two headteachers like John Kyrle does.

 John Kyrle High School at the end of Summer 2019 have looked for voluntary redundancies, people talk of them looking for about 6 redundancies and accepting about 12 (even though it is said they only needed about 6).

 So, cuts at JKHS have apparently resulted in long term teaching assistants now being out of a job.
 Plus it is said that newly qualified teachers are not getting their contracts renewed.
-It has also been reported that after school Adult Education has been cut, with only rooms being offered for these activities for anyone wishing to put them on privately - all this will be confirmed in due course.
+It has also been reported that after school Adult Education has been cut, subsequently only with rooms on the premises being offered for these activities for anyone wishing to put them on privately - all this will be confirmed in due course.
 It has been mentioned by some that many staff were asked to re-apply for their own positions with associated distress caused.

-It should also be noted that in addition to David Boyd as"Operational Headteacher", JKHS also has a Deputy Headteacher, 4 Assistant Headteachers, and an Associate Headteacher ....this is way more top heavy in management structure than any other local secondary academy.
+It should also be noted that in addition to David Boyd as "Operational Headteacher", JKHS also has a Deputy Headteacher, and 4 Assistant Headteachers ....this is way more top heavy in management structure than any other local secondary academy.
 Why?
 Why does it need to be?

 What has this got to do with Mental Health and the school's refusal to engage in a simple meeting when requested to?
 Well, if the Headteacher and his Chair of Trustees seem happy to go against the principles laid out in the Academies Financial Handbook, perhaps it is not surprising that neither of them are willing to engage about the request for a meeting about mental health from over 300 regular parents and members of the community.